TBSSvis: Visual Analytics for Temporal Blind Source Separation: Visualization Design Justification

-These views allow the analyst to interactively explore lags.
-Should they exactly know what they want to select, or rather not use an interactive system, because they are used to static tools, they can enter the desired lags in the input box in the right column (\Fref{fig:tsbss-lag-selection}, D) in a format similar to R's \texttt{seq} shorthand syntax and proceed.
+These views allow the analyst to interactively explore possible lags.
+Should they exactly know what they want to select, or rather not use an interactive system because they are used to static tools, they can enter the desired lags in the input box in the right column (\Fref{fig:app--lag-selection}, D) in a format similar to R's \texttt{seq} shorthand syntax and proceed.

-After selecting parameters, analysts are redirected to the \textit{Explore} view, where the result will be computed in the background and selected automatically once available.